YarikRevich/light-detector/Scripts/cli/README.md

 * 32 - high
 * 48 - max

+### Integral time

-The next example shows how to the value of integral time metadata information from the board.
+The next example shows how to retrieve the value of integral time metadata information from the board.
 ```shell
 $ light-detector-cli get_info --device="/dev/cu.usbmodem1203" --baud_rate="9600" --type="integral_time"